 Which Asset to Hyperdrive?
 That, Is The Question.

-With your picture in hand, one-by-one explore your assets.
+With your picture in hand, one by one, explore your assets.
 Remember you’re looking for a resource with the potential to solve a key challenge.
 The key to this technique is your analysis.
-For now ignore all the logistics you might face increasing an asset.
+For now, ignore all the logistics you might face increasing an asset.
 Give yourself a magic wand.
 Imagine it working wonderfully.
 What would more of each asset do?
 Do you know anyone else in the field using it as a key resource?
-How would more of it impact your program, brand, finances, and, even, your physical site?
+How would more of it impact your program, brand, finances, and even your physical site?
 Imagine a blast of it coming to you.
-Does it dissolve any roadblocks between you and results?
+Does it dissolve any roadblocks between you and the results?

 Once you have a good idea of an asset’s potential, move on to other assets.
 Give each resource a mental walk through the impact of increased flow.
-Even if it’s barely a trickle, you can if if matters, turn up the knob.
+Even if it’s barely a trickle, you can, if it matters, turn up the knob.
 As you hit upon possibilities, seek input from your staff, board, and others.

 What do filled seats, volunteer hands, and used goods have in common?
 Each represents an asset whose flow was maximized to improve a nonprofit and the community.
 The Asset Hyperdrive technique may or may not work at your nonprofit.
 It will get you thinking about possibilities—and closer to finding your ingenious solution.
 Please share what you find so that I can share it with others.